drjingma/NetGSAreview/README.md

 We provide here the supplementary materials to the review paper `A comparative study of network-based pathway enrichment analysis methods', including

- * **Supplement**: the online supplementary material summarizing main findings of the comparative study,
  * **Results**: numerical results for all settings considered in the review paper, and
  * **RCode**: R code for reproducing the numerical results.